Last Updated: May 27, 2020

 1. Frequently Asked Questions (FAQs)

-In these new FAQs, we provide more examples of how we may use some of the data we collect.
-They enhance our prior explanations but are not intended to imply that these are new uses of collected data.
-Additionally, if your data indicates you are in the European Economic Area (EEA), we have added information regarding new opt-out capabilities enabled for in-game advertising, and information on how you can exercise your data access and deletion (erasure) rights.
-Over the next few months, we will introduce the following “Data Privacy” icon to our ads, dashboards, and other points of interaction:
+As reminder, we enhanced our FAQs in May 2018 to provide more examples of how we may use some of the data we collect.
+These answers enhanced our prior explanations but are not intended to imply that these are new uses of collected data.
+Additionally, if your data indicates you are in the European Economic Area (EEA), we have added information regarding new choices enabled for in-game advertising, and information on how you can exercise your data access and deletion (erasure) rights.
+We have added the l“Data Privacy” icon to our ads, dashboards, and other points of interaction:

 This icon will show you where you can review your data and exercise your privacy choices.
 It is meant as a helpful access point for viewing your personal data in the context of its use within Unity systems.
 For those playing games where Unity ads appear, you may see the icon instead of the traditional information (“ℹ”) button.
 For those using our software to build games, you may see it in a privacy dashboard.